adamchristoph18/adamchristoph18/README.md

 Main competencies: JavaScript, Python, React.js, Redux, SQL, Express, Flask, HTML, CSS

-Before transitioning to tech, I spent many summers working a golf caddie, and held various past roles related to sales, advertising, and customer success.
+Before transitioning to tech, I spent many summers working as a golf caddie, and held various past roles related to sales, advertising, and customer success.

 When I'm not hunting down and solving bugs, I enjoy reading, hiking, playing golf, and talking to friends about future goals.